Jorge Soler Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

+- The White Sox pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The White Sox's 4.63 team ERA ranks 23rd across all league pitching staffs.
+- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.59).

-- White Sox pitchers combine to allow the third-most home runs in baseball (90 total, 1.4 per game).
+- The White Sox allow the third-most home runs in baseball (90 total, 1.4 per game).

-- Kopech (3-5) takes the mound for the White Sox in his 13th start of the season.
-He's put together a 4.33 ERA in 68 2/3 innings pitched, with 79 strikeouts.
+- Giolito (5-4) takes the mound for the White Sox in his 14th start of the season.
+He's put together a 3.75 ERA in 74 1/3 innings pitched, with 76 strikeouts.

-- In his last time out on Sunday, the righty tossed seven innings against the Detroit Tigers, allowing two earned runs while surrendering three hits.
+- In his most recent outing on Tuesday against the New York Yankees, the right-hander threw six scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.